Frequently Asked Questions

-If a long term determinate or extended sentence offender is refused parole they remain in prison until they are released automatically once they have served 2/3 of their sentence.
-The offender is then released into the community on a non parole licence for the final 1/3 of their sentence but is still subject to be recalled to prison to serve the remaining term if they breach the terms of their licence.
+If a long term determinate or extended sentence offender is refused parole they remain in prison until they are released automatically once they have served 2/3 of their sentence or 6 months before the expiry of the sentence depending on when they were sentenced.
+The offender is then released into the community on a non parole licence for the final part of their sentence but is still subject to be recalled to prison to serve the remaining term if they breach the terms of their licence.

 Is parole a reward for good behaviour in prison?

 Will the Board release an offender who denies his/her guilt?

 When do I qualify for consideration for early release on parole?

 Can I opt out of the parole system?

 When do I qualify for consideration for release on life licence?

 Who writes the reports for my parole review dossier?

 Do I get to see all the reports in my parole review dossier?